tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### Create PlatformingSection Script
-With the setup complete, let's create and add a script to the `Sprite3D`, which will control the entering and exiting the 2D platforming level from the 3D world.
+With the setup complete, let's create and add a script to the `Sprite3D`, which will control the entering and exiting of the 2D platforming level from the 3D world.

 1. **Create** a new script `platforming_section.gd` in the `2DPlatforming/Scripts` folder
 2. **Add** the script to the `Sprite3D`, which has the `SubViewport` as a child

-Now we would like to be notified, when the player enters the `Area3D`.
+Now we would like to be notified when the player enters the `Area3D`.
 This can be easily done using Godot **Signals**.

 ### Godot Signals
 They are very similar to events in other programming languages.
 Any node can **connect** to a signal of another node with a given **Callable** function.
 Once the signal is fired, all the connected nodes are **notified** and the given functions are **called**.
 You can also create your own signals, which we will do in this codelab later on.
 Let's try them out!